Jump to ratings and reviews

 Provide love, support and reassurance.

-Try to minimize stresses your child's life.
+Try to minimize stresses in your child's life.

 Help your child manage stress.